dlentrodt/pyrot/README.md

 [D. Lentrodt](https://github.com/dlentrodt)

-*pyrot* is an open-source python software package for the physics of one-dimensional (1D) Fabry-Pérot cavities containing two-level atoms interacting with the light-field.
+*pyrot* is an open-source python package for the physics of one-dimensional (1D) Fabry-Pérot cavities containing two-level atoms interacting with the light-field.

 Currently, it implements the following features: